mawenyuan1997/mawenyuan1997.github.io/source/_posts/boyer-moore.md

 This algorithm optimizes the space complexity to O(1) but that still doesn’t make it seem very useful.
-Next I will show a use case that makes it shining.
+Next I will show a use case that makes it shine.

 Suppose we have a long array a and there is a stream of query `(l,r)` which asks for the majority element of subarray `a[l…r]`